manufac-tech/macOS-utilities-Finder-Tags-via-Keystroke/README.md

 Open the workflows in Automator to see how simple they are - I just:
-- Used the _tag_ command in a tiny Bash script
+1. Used the _tag_ command in a tiny Bash script
+    for f in "$@"
+    do
+    /usr/local/bin/tag -a –flag "$f"
+    done

-- Wrapped it in an Automator workflow
+2. Wrapped it in an Automator workflow
-- Saved it as a macOS Service
+3. Saved it as a macOS Service
-- Assigned a keyboard shortcut to the Service.
+4. Assigned a keyboard shortcut to the Service.

 Note: Services can be assigned a keyboard shortcut in _System Preferences -> Keyboard -> Shortcuts -> Services._